 WHERE e.department_id = 1001;

-The LOG_LEVEL hint specifies the log level at which the server executes an SQL statement.
+The LOG_LEVEL hint indicates which log level to use when the server runs the specified SQL statement.

 /*+ LOG_LEVEL ([']log_level[']) */